 After you have finished Google Drive and FTP integration, you can start to upload to Google Drive via FTP.

-Method 1: right-clicking for "Copy" or "Copy to" option
+Method 1: Right-clicking "Copy" or "Copy to" Option

-This is a better way for transferring huge numbers of folders or the whole storage from FTP to Google Drive.
-When you set time and other options, the task can be committed even power off.
+This is a better way for transferring huge numbers of folders or the whole cloud storage from FTP to Google Drive.
+When you set schedule and other options, the task can be committed even power off.

 Besides "Cloud Transfer" feature, MultCloud also has "Cloud Sync" function.
 You can enjoy eight sync ways to sync FTP to Google Drive.

 Following above steps, you can upload files to google drive via FTP within just four steps.
 Besides "Cloud Transfer" feature, MultCloud also has explorer-type function and "Cloud Sync".